 Next time you're stressed, lethargic, or just plain exhausted, give EFT a try.
 After a few minutes, you may just feel significantly better, and for little effort — and you may have picked up a new weapon in your arsenal against the anxiety in your life.

-Maybe you'er asking the obvious: Is emotional freedom technique evidence based?
+Maybe you're asking the obvious: Is emotional freedom technique evidence based?
 More good news: Recent scientific studies back it up.
 Tapping on certain “acupoints” — specific places where nerves connect or intersect — produces calming vibrations that slow brainwaves, decrease stress hormone levels at least 24 percent, and reduce activity in the brain’s fear center.

 University of Arizona researchers have successfully used tapping (also called EFT for “Emotional Freedom Technique”) to reduce symptoms of PTSD in veterans returning home after combat.
 EFT is often used by athletes to boost confidence, focus and prevent “choking” under pressure; in one study, golfers taught to tap improved their technique as much as 75 percent.